MontCOMM '25: Breaking Barriers and Honoring Authentic Voice

 The program covering your ticket will send MonTECH a list of their scholarship recipients.
 Once the scholarship opportunity closes, MonTECH will register you and you'll receive an emailed confirmation.
 If you have not received that confirmation by August 4th, please contact shawna.hanson@mso.umt.edu

-The in-person event is in the University Center on the U of M campus - where can I park?
+MontCOMM is on the third floor of the University Center on the U of M campus - where can I park?

 Purchase a one-day parking pass for $8.00 using the Passport App or the UM Parking Portal.
 You can also pay hourly parking in Lot V adjacent to the University Center.
 Finally, you can use Mountain Line's Trip Planner and bus to campus.
 Links and parking maps will be emailed to attendees.